Kitware/iMSTK/Docs/source/documentation.rst

 Introduction
 ============

-iMSTK is a free & open source software toolkit written in C++ that aids rapid prototyping of interactive multi-modal surgical simulations.
+iMSTK is a free and open source software toolkit written in C++ that aids rapid prototyping of interactive multi-modal surgical simulations.
 It provides a highly modular and easy to use framework that can be extended and be interfaced with other third-party libraries for